2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Sector rotation is the process by which institutional capital systematically shifts between equity categories in response to evolving macroeconomic conditions, earnings catalysts, and thematic investment cycles.

-As of May 2026, the most consequential rotation underway is a decisive tilt toward Industrials (XLI) and Materials (XLB) — the two sectors most directly exposed to what analysts are calling the "AI Infrastructure Dividend."
+As of June 2026, the most consequential rotation underway is a decisive tilt toward Industrials (XLI) and Materials (XLB) — the two sectors most directly exposed to what analysts are calling the "AI Infrastructure Dividend" — even as the AI trade itself undergoes internal fragmentation that is reshaping the leadership hierarchy within technology.

-According to the Charles Schwab Sector Views Monthly Outlook (March 2026), the rationale is straightforward:
+According to the Charles Schwab Sector Views Monthly Outlook, the rationale is straightforward:

 > "Industrials should benefit from increased capital spending in key growth areas like electricity capacity, construction around the artificial intelligence-related (AI) infrastructure buildout, defense, and energy, which also supports Materials." > — Charles Schwab Sector Outlook Team, Senior Portfolio Strategists at Charles Schwab